 What are the recommended NAT keep alive settings?

-Jive Voice handsets initiate connections with Jive Cloud infrastructure and uses NAT keep-alives to keep the binding open.
+GoToConnect handsets initiate connections with the GoToConnect cloud infrastructure and uses NAT keep-alives to keep the binding open.
 If your firewall drops these NAT keep-alives or ‘prunes’ more aggressively than every 300 seconds, the handsets will not function properly.
 They will be able to call out, but will not receive inbound calls (inbound calls will go straight to voicemail).

 The following settings are recommended:

 Increase UDP Timeouts

 - UDP sessions are typically given shorter timeout intervals on firewalls.
 The default for most is 30 seconds, which is too aggressive for an application like SIP.
 Increase UDP timeouts to a minimum of 90 seconds, however our recommendation would be 300 seconds or longer.

 - You can specify that SIP sessions have increased timeouts rather than all UDP sessions, if your firewall allows for that specific delineation.
 Just make sure to set that for UDP ports 5060, 5061, 5080, 5081, and 5082 for at least 300 seconds, as those are the standard SIP ports GoToConnect uses and most user agents (phones) do as well.

 Enable Consistent/Persistent NAT